The More You Know: 6 Common Pelvic Floor Myths

 Some people have a hypotonic pelvic floor, which basically means weak pelvic floor muscles.
 Those with this type of pelvic floor can experience issues related to incontinence and pelvic organ prolapse, and this is the more commonly spoken about type of pelvic floor problem.
 This is a situation where exercises to increase pelvic floor muscle strength (aka Kegels) can often be helpful.

-However, it is also not uncommon to have a hypertonic pelvic floor, where the pelvic floor muscles are too tight.
+However, it is also not uncommon to have a hypertonic pelvic floor (this can also be called overactive or high tone), where the pelvic floor muscles are too tight.
 This type of pelvic floor issue often relates to urgency, frequency, constipation, and painful sex.